Keep up with local events with weekly planner

 Saturdays

-The Butte Public Library will offer bargain basement books free until they are gone.
-The room is overflowing with great, slightly worn books.
-Visit any day the library is open.
-For details, call 406-723-3361.

-Butte-Silver Bow Public library holiday used book sale.
-Dec.
-2-17 during library hours, the books on the first floor will be priced and the books in the Bargain Basement are free.
+Butte-Silver Bow Public library holiday used book sale continues through Dec.
+17 during library hours, the books on the first floor will be priced and the books in the Bargain Basement are free.
 There is a collection of cookbooks, Irish history books, and Butte/Montana books.